Rajani-05/Protfolio/README.md

    ```bash
    cd Protfolio
    ```
-3. Open `index.html` in your favorite browser.
-No build steps required!
+3. Open `index.html` in your favorite browser!

 ---